dfe-analytical-services/explore-education-statistics/README.md

 ### Install PNPM via corepack

 We use [PNPM](https://pnpm.io/) and [PNPM workspaces](https://pnpm.io/workspaces) to manage our dependencies.
-PNPM is a drop in replacement for [NPM](https://www.npmjs.com/) which has several advantages over it's predecessor.
+PNPM is a drop in replacement for [NPM](https://www.npmjs.com/) which has several advantages over its predecessor.
 You can read more about the benefits of PNPM [here](https://pnpm.io/motivation).
 This is installed & managed via [corepack](https://github.com/nodejs/corepack).

 Corepack is a tool installed as part of your Node.js installation that allows you to install and manage multiple package manager versions in your environment based on per-project configuration (via the `packageManager` field in `package.json`).

 We use corepack to ensure that everyone is using the same version of PNPM to avoid any issues when people are using different versions of PNPM.

-In order to configure corepack to use PNPM, run the following command:
+In order to install Corepack and the right version of PNPM, run the following command:

 ```bash
 corepack enable